nothings/single_file_libs/README.md

 ### Why isn't library XXX which is made of 3 or more files on this list?

 We draw the line arbitrarily at 2 files at most.
-(Note that some libraries that appear to be two files require a separate LICENSE file, which made me leave them out).
 Some of these libraries are still easy to drop into your project and build, so you might still be ok with them.
 But since people come to stb for single-file public domain libraries, we feel that starts to get too far from what we do here.

 ### Why isn't library XXX which is at most two files and has minimal other dependencies on this list?

 Probably because we don't know about it, feel free to submit a pull request or issue (it can be your own library or somebody else's).
 But we might not include it for various other reasons, including subtleties of what is 'minimal other dependencies' and subtleties about what is 'lightweight'.

+### What's the difference between C, C++ and C/C++ in the API column?

+For the API column, "C" means C only, "C++" means C++ only, and "C/C++" means C/C++ usable from either; some files may require *building* as C or C++ but still qualify as "C/C++" as long as the header file uses `extern "C"` to make it work.
+(In some cases, a header-file-only library may compile as both C or C++, but produce an implementation that can only be called from one or the other, because of a lack of use of `extern "C"`; in this case the table still qualifies it as C/C++, as this is not an obstacle to most users.)

 ### Why isn't SQLite's amalgamated build on this list?